What We Do

 "There is no trust more sacred than the one the world holds with children.
 There is no duty more important than ensuring that their rights are respected, that their welfare is protected, that their lives are free from fear and want and that they can grow up in peace." - Kofi Annan

-BCDI-Atlanta promotes the improvement of the child welfare system.
-Coordinates outreach, programs, and activities that focus on prevention and effective, supportive, culturally competent care of children in all settings.
+BCDI-Atlanta promotes the improvement of the child welfare system by coordinating outreach, programs, and activities that focus on prevention and effective, supportive, culturally competent care of children in all settings.

 As part of our mission to improve and advance the quality of life for Black children and families, we are committed to addressing multiple aspects of the child welfare system, with a focus on prevention and effective, supportive, culturally competent care.